 “The second loan was pivotal for the company,” remembers Carl.
 “It launched us in a new direction in terms of job creation and growth.
 We went from 4 employees to 17 and from delivering our products to a few countries to over 60 now.”

 Having celebrated over 10 years in business, Carl expects growth to continue for System76 now that open-source software is the industry standard.
 “We recruit people from other states and expect to reach 30 employees in a few years,” predicts Carl.
 “Thanks to CEF support and a solid foundation, we have an incredible team that can think long term about our company, our products, and our customers.”
-Carl is also considering moving his manufacturing operations stateside in the next few years.
+As a result, Carl has moved his manufacturing operations stateside.

 Seeing his company’s success have a vibrant impact on Colorado’s economy thanks to CEF’s support, Carl made this observation.
 “There’s more care in establishing businesses recently which raises the bar for quality entrepreneurs.
 This fundamental change creates an energy and appreciation for how people run their businesses and create stuff.
 The result is better products from our state and for our customers.”